-The Supertest in evo 241 pitched the SEAT SC Cupra 300 up against its rather more showy rivals from Honda and Ford in the form of the Type-R and the Focus RS.
-In isolation the SEAT Cupra 300 has all the trimmings required – hot engine and tweaked chassis – to be part of the hot-hatch hierarchy but it looks rather dowdy in this company.
+The Supertest in evo 241 pitched the SEAT Cupra 300 against its rather more showy rivals from Honda and Ford in the form of the Type R and the Focus RS.
+In isolation, the SEAT Cupra 300 has all the trimmings required – hot engine and tweaked chassis – to be part of the hot hatch hierarchy, but it looks rather dowdy in this company.

 Subscribe to evo magazine

 Weights, dimensions and performance data